 Australian tarantulas rarely eat birds, despite often being called 'bird-eating spiders'.
 Occasionally, hatchlings may be taken from nests on the ground, however the spiders mainly eat insects, lizards, frogs, and other spiders.

 Other behaviours and adaptations

 Selenocosmia stirlingi, like other theraphosid spiders, sometimes constructs a cradle or hammock of webbing on which the spider lies when moulting.
 Moulting takes place with the spider lying on its back, and can take from under one hour in spiderlings up to several hours for large mature females.
 Growth depends on the availability of food and moisture, with tropical species generally reaching maturity more quickly and in fewer steps than species with less reliable food and water supplies.
-Females continue to moult when sexually mature, while males will not moult again once mature.
+Females continue to moult after sexual maturity, while males will not moult again once mature.
 Males can be distinguished by their swollen palps (pair of front sensory/mating organs).